Connections FROM Verizon

 -

-An a-side service token authorizing you to use a Verizon SDI port as the connection origin access point.
+An A-side service token authorizing you to use a Verizon SDI port as the connection origin access point.
 To get an A-side token, work with your Verizon sales representative.
 Once ready, you will receive an email from Equinix with the A-side token information.

 -

-Determine the z-side information.
+Determine the Z-side information.
 Either:

 - Determine your Equinix Fabric ports information by sending a

-endpoint.
+GETrequest to the/fabric/v4/portsendpoint.
 You need the port UUID(s) and the link protocol type (DOT1Q or QINQ).

 OR